Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

   - type: two column
     text: |
-      Some email examples include:
+      Here are a few examples of common email templates:

-      * __Email Address Verification__ asks users to confirm the email address to complete the account creation process.
+      * __Create an Account__ verifies users' email address to complete the account creation process.
-      * __Username/Password Reset__ provides the users with a link to reset the credentials.
+      * __Forgot Username or Password__ provides the users with a link to reset the credentials.
-      * __Password Reset Confirmation__ informs the users of an successful password reset.
+      * __Password Successfully Reset__ informs the users of an successful password reset.
       * __Purchase Confirmation__ informs the users of a successful payment transaction other details.
       * __Confirmation for Product Return, Exchange, or Cancellation__